Mighty Throw Barbarian Endgame Build Guide

 The second downside?
 It has a relatively small area of effect.
 We have a solution for that though too - the Herculean Spectacle Aspect.
 Instead of throwing one weapon, we can now throw three!
 Combine this with tempered Mighty Throw Pulse Size and this skill very quickly becomes a screen-wide weapon of mass destruction.

 To support Mighty Throw, we have a number of other tools at our disposal.
 Bash allows us to guarantee Overpower hits for absurd amounts of damage.
 Steel Grasp allows us to group enemies before we blow 'em up.
-Charge and Rallying Cry both increase our mobility and allow us to become Unstoppable.
-Lastly, Call of the Ancients gives us an Attack Speed and damage boost on a relatively low cooldown with proper gear.
+Rallying Cry will ensure our a solid increase to our mobility, Fury generation and allow us to become Unstoppable.
+Lastly, the upgraded versions of our Ultimate Skills Call of the Ancients or Wrath of the Berserker will provide us a damage and utility boost at a relatively low cooldown with proper gear.

 Sound good?
 Spoiler: it's very good.
-So without further ado, let's get to throwin'.
+So without further ado, let's get to throwin' and swappin'.
 But first, take note of the...

 Requirement for this build